-8,000 at-risk youth learned to ski and ride for free
+500 at-risk youth learn to ski and ride annually with SkiDUCK

-Since 2009, Squaw Valley Alpine Meadows has donated nearly 8,000 lift tickets and rentals to SkiDUCK, helping financially disadvantaged, at-risk youth learn to ski and ride.
-During the 2016-17 season alone, in addition to providing nearly 1,400 lift tickets and equipment rentals, Squaw Valley Alpine Meadows provided SkiDUCK with more than 400 free lessons.
+Since 2009, Squaw Valley Alpine Meadows has partnered with SkiDUCK to help financially disadvantaged, at-risk youth learn to ski and ride.
 On average, Squaw Valley Alpine Meadows donates nearly 1,000 lift tickets and rentals, giving more than 500 underprivileged kids a season the opportunity to ski and ride.

 I can tell you that the boys were excited about the trip.
 They practically sprang out of bed at 4am Sunday.
 In my experience that’s just not typical for teenage boys.
 Not only that, but they were very grateful for the opportunity.
 The depth of that gratitude may not come through in their notes as they are all behind in reading and of course even further behind in writing skills.
 Just writing a note is a much bigger challenge than we would normally think.